 Visual essays are an engaging way to share student writing & storytelling on the screen and they are wonderful assets for your classroom channel and student portfolios.
 Beginning with Imagination, the first act of the Studio Process, students generate ideas with their teacher and begin writing their ideas down.
 Next, the act of Creation takes students through the feedback cycles of drafting, critique, revision and editing that are essential to making a quality piece of work that will engage the intended audience.
 The final piece is a video in which the student narrates their writing and arranges photos, text, videos & music in iMovie or any video editor.
 The final result is Exhibited as a high-quality visual story that is preserved in a student's portfolio, and that the teacher shares with the classroom learning community on their channel.
 The example below features Evalina's essay about Life After Isolation, which she created during the spring school closure of 2020 for the Skills Alberta showcase.
 Scroll down the page for more examples of student work.

 This visual essay by a high school student during the 2020 spring closure was selected as one of the top ten submissions for the Skills Alberta virtual video showcase.

 Whether we are learning at school, at home, online or on the land, the opportunity to make, create and learn by doing is vital to our wellbeing!
 Making Learning Visible means to create with purpose for your audience by making engaging written, spoken and visual stories & artifacts on the page, stage & screen, including messages, lessons, presentations, prototypes and documentaries.
 Record yourself and your voice, and add stills, clips, narration, music and titles to assemble visual stories.
 Organize and share your videos with your audience on your video channel, and embed your videos into your online classroom, website and social media.
-Stay connected with the rich network of colleagues and resources in the @rockyviewstudio online community!
+Stay connected with the rich network of colleagues and resources in the #rvsed learning community!

 Examples of Publications, Presentations & Productions from students & teachers.